LiamJCates/Programming-Notes/C++/Types&Values/Classes/Methods.md

 Methods
 Methods are a classes' member functions.
 They create an explicit connection among a class, its data members, and some code.
 Defining a method is as simple as adding a function to a class definition.
 Methods have access to all of a class’s members.

+Accessor function: A member function of a class that only accesses (that is, does not modify) the value(s) of the member variable(s).
+Mutator function: A member function of a class that modifies the value(s) of the member variable(s).

 ## Inline
 C++ inline function is a powerful concept that is commonly used with classes.
 If a function is inline, the compiler places a copy of the code of that function at each point where the function is called at compile time.